Business tax Tax

 • Increased transparency to employees of their income and taxes shown directly on their payslip, resulting in fewer queries to HMRC and employers

 • Administrative efficiencies for employers and HMRC - over 300,000 P11D(b) forms were submitted to HMRC for the 2022/23 tax year.
-By payrolling all benefits the annual exercise of P11D completion is removed
+By payrolling the majority of benefits the annual exercise of P11D completion is largely removed

 • Removing the risk of employers who currently payroll their benefits forgetting to submit their P11D(b) to report Class 1A NIC liability, or employers who aren't currently payrolling their benefits missing the filing deadline